biopragmatics/bioregistry/docs/CONTRIBUTING.md

    actively publicly seek out and seriously consider suggestions and advice from the Bioregistry Review Team with regards to these matters (e.g., in the issue corresponding to a new prefix request).
-Submissions unable/unwilling to follow these guidelines will be dismissed and asked to re-submit after their prefix has been substantiated.
+Submissions unable/unwilling to follow these guidelines may be dismissed and asked to re-submit after their prefix has been substantiated.
 2. Submissions to park a prefix must include a primary contact person for the resource that is available for public discussion on GitHub.
 Even though this